 What is frost?

-Hoarfrost is a phenomenon in which supercooled water droplets in the air (liquid mist even at temperatures below 0°C) freeze the moment they come into contact with tree branches and other surfaces .
+Rime ice isa phenomenon where supercooled water droplets in the air (which remain liquid even below 0°C) freeze instantly upon contact with tree branches or other surfaces.
+It's

 The conditions for its appearance are surprisingly strict.